-Eat at least five servings of fruit and vegetables every day.
-This means at least 2 servings of fruit and 3 servings of vegetables.
+Eat at least 5 servings of vegetables and 2 servings of fruit every day (Ministry of Health, 2020).

-Typical serving sizes are listed below, but the amount which fits into the palm of your hand is a handy measure for fruit, e.g. 2 apricots for an adult, 1 for a small child.
+Typical serving sizes are listed below, but the amount which fits into the palm of your hand is a handy measure, e.g. 2 apricots for an adult, and 1 for a small child.

 Fruit serving sizes

 * Dried fruit contains far more sugar than fresh fruit – have no more than one serving per day.